This work is licensed under CC BY 4.0 - Read how use or adaptation requires attribution

 Such a model accounts for slow changes (trends), but would not capture the effect of a weekly seasonal pattern and might trigger a false positive alert every Monday, if the weekly pattern exhibits lower cost over the weekend.
 However, a model that can encode seasonality, would not trigger an alert on Monday because it knows that Mondays are higher than the weekend.

-Prediction: In the prediction phase the model considers all the data up to the previous time step (e.g., up to yesterday) and it is used to predict future cost (e.g., today’s cost).
-When predicted cost is compared to the actual cost, the results determine whether or not an anomaly has been detected. and if it is significantly different, it is flagged as an anomaly.
+In the prediction phase the model considers all the data up to the previous time step (e.g., up to yesterday) and it is used to predict future cost (e.g., today’s cost).
+The predicted cost is then compared to the actual cost to determine if the difference is significant.
 Significance is typically determined using a prediction confidence interval.
 An event measurement is considered anomalous if it falls outside that confidence interval.

 For example, using the simple statistical model of the last 7 days of average and standard deviation, the prediction is the average of the last 7 days, and the confidence interval can be average +- 3 x standard deviation – which is a reasonable interval if the underlying data follows the Gaussian distribution (aka Normal).
 Therefore, for anomaly detection, the model used should also have the ability to estimate an accurate confidence interval, and not just a point prediction.

-Detection: When an event has been identified as an anomalous event, it’s important to capture a sequence of observations related to the event to ensure the anomaly record created provides sufficient meaningful information to those who will review the record.
-Some of this methodology blends in with the next lifecycle step, Notification, where this documentation will walk through an example.
+If the comparison of the actual cost to the predicted cost is determined to be significant, an anomaly has been detected.
+When an event has been identified as an anomalous event, it is important to capture a sequence of observations related to the event to ensure the anomaly record created provides sufficient meaningful information to those who will review the record.
+Some of this methodology blends in with the next lifecycle step, Notification.
+Before we proceed, let’s take a moment to consider the challenges.

 Challenges involved with identifying and resolving anomalies